-Offbeat J Pop Music Idols
+Offbeat J-Pop Music Idols

-Hatsune Miku, Kagamine Rin, Kagamine Len, Megurine Luka, Kaito, and Meiko (collectively referred to as the ‘Piapro Characters’) are developed for a line of Crypton voice synthesizer products Future Media, INC. They are commonly called Vocaloid.
-This software, which can recreate a carefully recorded and processed singing voice for each character, makes it possible to generate the vocal parts of a complete song, simply by entering a melody and lyrics on a computer.
+Hatsune Miku, Kagamine Rin, Kagamine Len, Megurine Luka, Kaito, and Meiko are collectively referred to as the Piapro Characters.
+They have been developed for a line of Crypton voice synthesizer products Future Media, INC. They are commonly called Vocaloid.
+This software recreates a carefully recorded and processed singing voice for each character.
+This makes it possible to generate the vocal parts of a complete song, simply by entering a melody and lyrics on a computer.